Founding Editor and Editor-in-chief

-Jacqueline (she/her) is a writer, editor, and copyeditor living in California.
-She earned her BA in English and creative writing at the University of California, Riverside.
-She was a 2021 publishing fellow with the Los Angeles Review of Books and an editor and co-editor for PubLab and Mosaic Art and Literary Journal.
-She serves as the fiction editor for Wild Greens magazine and a copyeditor for the Los Angeles Review of Books and The Arrow Journal.
+Jacqueline (she/her) earned her BA in English and creative writing at the University of California, Riverside.
+She was a 2021 publishing fellow with the Los Angeles Review of Books and an editor and co-editor for PubLab and UCR's Mosaic Art and Literary Journal.
+She is currently the fiction editor for Wild Greens magazine and a copyeditor for the Los Angeles Review of Books and The Arrow Journal.

 Tim Brey (he/him) is a jazz pianist living in Philadelphia.
 He holds positions as Artist-in-Residence and Adjunct Faculty at Temple University and The University of the Arts, where he teaches jazz piano, music theory, and improvisation.
 Check out more of his music and his performance schedule at https://www.timbreymusic.com.